slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 	SUCCESS = EDUCATION + ACTION

-Success is internal not external.
-True fulfillment comes from living not from achievement, experiences worth more than material.
-When people finally became a «success» they realize that they were no more fulfilled at 40 with $100K in the bank and a BMW in the garage than they were flipping burgers at the age of 20 with only $100 to their name.
-They spent so much time, money, and energy in pursuit of something that didn’t really matter to them.
+Success is internal, not external.
+True fulfillment comes from living, not achievement—experiences matter more than material.
+When people finally “succeed,” they often realize they were no more fulfilled at 40 with \$100K in the bank and a BMW than they were flipping burgers at 20 with \$100 to their name.
+They spent so much time, money, and energy chasing something that didn’t truly matter.

 The true measure of success is a calm nervous system.
-Success is a collection of well curated failures.
-The most successful people are those who are good at plan B. We don’t get successful by knowing everything, we get successful by listening.
+Success is a collection of well-curated failures.
+The most successful people are those good at Plan B. We don’t succeed by knowing everything—we succeed by listening.

 Fear, not failure, is the biggest barrier to success.
-Some people are terrified of success, they may be forced to buy a suit.
+Some people are terrified of success—they fear they’ll have to buy a suit.

 > *"Success and rest don’t sleep together."
 -- vox populi*